Are you looking for salon marketing and advertising ideas to grow your salon business?

 Attract new clients and get existing ones to spend more via effective salon promotions, specials, and deals.

-Seasonal events are effective to increases the relevance of salon promotions.
-They are also easy to plan for and helps you highlight your different service offers in a relevant context throughout the year.
+Seasonal events are effective to increase the relevance of salon promotions.
+They are also easy to plan for and help you highlight your different service offers in a relevant context throughout the year.

-For example, you may promote your styling or make up services in time for the Christmas festivities or your product line for men in time for father’s day.
+For example, you may promote your styling or make-up services for the Christmas festivities or your product line for men in time for father’s day.

 - Black Friday & Cyber Monday: This is a good opportunity to sell out stock on discount without undermining your regular prices.
 Try also to find an arrangement with you product supplier so that you can get some additional discount when you acquire the products to help fund your promotion.